ozanbaskan/youtube-player/README.md

 }, 3000);
 ```

-When a video is changed, other videos will be synced as well
+When a video is changed, other videos will be synced as well.

 ```javascript
 setTimeout(() => {